Foreclosure Attorney in Westchester County

 liable for the difference between your home's value and your mortgage loan.

-documentation.
-The ultimate purpose of foreclosure defense is to keep
+The ultimate purpose of foreclosure defense is to keep you in your home

-We may also be able to challenge the validity of foreclosure proceedings
+Our attorneys may also be able to challenge the validity of foreclosure

-themselves.
-The lender must comply with strict regulations in bringing
+proceedings themselves.
+Your lender must comply with strict regulations

-a foreclosure lawsuit against a homeowner.
-An experienced Westchester
+in bringing a foreclosure lawsuit against a homeowner.
+An experienced

 of your rights, predatory lending practices or technical procedure violations.